Hodapp87/prosha/README.md

 collection.
 Really, I wanted a Lisp, and then the presence of a REPL would have been another bonus.

+I appear to have implemented a bunch of this solely to delay evaluation and let me reify the call graph in order to let me do things like trampolining to limit call stack depth.
+In theory it would let me analyze it better, but I'm not doing any of that.
+A lot of what I wrote here ended up just being a buggy, half-assed interpreter for a buggy, half-assed EDSL/minilanguage.
+(Greenspun's Tenth Rule of Programming, anyone?)

 On top of this, my implementation is pretty slow when it is using a large number of rules each producing small geometry (which is almost literally the only way it *can* be used